-On September 25, 2009, Home & Garden Television aired the first episode of a kitchen designed by Becky Sue Becker, CKD.
+On September 25, 2009, Home & Garden Television aired an episode of a kitchen designed by Becky Sue Becker.
 Designer Vern Yip and a local real estate expert compare $70,000 kitchen renovations in Atlanta.
 They look at a contemporary kitchen with a floating bar, a contemporary Italian kitchen with an eclectic vibe, and a contemporary kitchen that went from purple to purely elegant!

-Overall Vern offered compliments on the microwave placement, the harmony of the finishes used throughout and the good balance of lighting.
-If you missed the episode, check out the listings at the end of this blog for a re-run schedule.
+Overall Vern offered compliments on the microwave placement, the harmony of the finishes used throughout, and the good balance of lighting.

-Xenon under-cabinet lighting, recessed cans, and sleek halogen pendants and sconces were strategically placed to enhance the elegant features, in addition to provide high quality task lighting.
+Xenon under-cabinet lighting, recessed cans, and sleek halogen pendants and sconces were strategically placed to enhance the elegant features, in addition, to providing high-quality task lighting.
 Furthermore, to improve the natural light source, the existing single door to the patio was increased to a double French door.
 The hardwood floors replaced the old tile, adding warmth to the room.
-And finally, the island received an exotic Zebrawood (referenced as Tigerwood on the HGTV show) counter top creating not only a focal point, but also it marries the colors of the oak floors and dark cabinetry.
+And finally, the island received an exotic Zebrawood (referenced as Tigerwood on the HGTV show) countertop creating not only a focal point but also marries the colors of the oak floors and dark cabinetry.

 In the end, Ben & Katie are proud owners of a kitchen with state-of-the-art products that added value and charm to their old mid-century style home.